Most men know how to lose weight. Eat less, move more. It works.

 The Physiology

 Muscle is metabolically expensive tissue.
-Your body treats it as a liability during energy restriction — it would rather burn it than maintain it.
+Your body treats it as a liability during energy restriction.
+It would rather burn it than maintain it.
 Keeping muscle requires overriding that signal through two inputs:

-- Mechanical tension — resistance training tells the body the muscle is being used and must be kept
+- Mechanical tension.
+Resistance training tells the body the muscle is being used and must be kept

-- Dietary protein — provides the amino acids required to synthesize new muscle tissue and offset breakdown
+- Dietary protein.
+Provides the amino acids required to synthesize new muscle tissue and offset breakdown

 Without both, muscle loss is unavoidable during a deficit.